 Connect the thick (4mm) RED wire to the positive (+) battery terminal via a 15 amp fuse and the thick (4mm) BLACK wire directly to the negative (-) terminal of the battery.
-If the battery is located in the boot, hook the +12v positive RED wire to the main starter motor feed from the battery and the BLACK wire to a clean, rust and paint free connection on the chassis.
+If the battery is located in the boot, we recommend installing a terminal block in the engine bay via heavy duty cable, and connecting the main power supply wires to this.
+If necessary, you may hook the +12v positive RED wire to the main starter motor feed from the battery and the BLACK wire to a clean, rust and paint free connection on the chassis, however this is not recommended as it may result a voltage drop to the ECU while cranking, making the engine difficult to start.
 It is essential that all connections are clean and tight for correct operation of the MT ECU.
 A little grease or anti-corrosion compound such as "Neverseeze" applied to connections exposed to the air will ensure long-term resistance to oxidation and corrosion.